Tutorial: Single chromosome optimization using OpenMiChroM¶

 %%bash

-The pipeline to perform the Types Potential Optimization is:
+The pipeline to perform the Types Potential Optimization is the following:

-3 - In the end of inversion, new values to types interactions will be produced.
+In the end of the inversion, new values to types interactions will be produced.

-4 - Calcule the error between the simulated and experimental parameters.
-If the error is above the treshold, re-do steps 1-3 until reaching the treshold (usually 10% or 15%).
+Calcule the error/tolerance between the simulated and experimental parameters.
+If it is above the treshold, re-do steps 1-3 until reaching the treshold (usually 10% or 15% is enougth).

-The Types file is a .txt file with a matrix labeled with values for each interaction.
-In this tutorial, we will be training A1 and B1 type.
+The Types file is a .txt with a matrix labeled with the values for each interaction.
+In this tutorial, we are training A and B types.

 For this matrix, we have AA AB BA BB interactions.